seclorum/FSCE_playground/README.md

 There's a .lua implementation too, just for fun

-# hc_scheduler/
+# megaScheduler/

 A directory containing a series of experiments resulting in a Cooperative Multitasking System in C.

 🔍 Examined a coroutine-style macro

 	Analyzed the hc_task_yield macro using __LINE__ and case labels.
 	Explained how it enables coroutine-style task pausing/resuming without threads.

 🧪 Created a basic test program

-	Made a simple example called testhc.c using a single coroutine task.
+	Made a simple example called test_hc.c using a single coroutine task.
 	Demonstrated how hc_task_yield and hc_task_delay work with a scheduler loop.

 ⚙️ Evolved into a micro cooperative scheduler

 	Added support for multiple tasks.
 	Introduced a simple round-robin scheduler with delay management.

 📈 Advanced to a more capable system

 	Added:

 		Task priorities
 		Task groups/tags for suspend/resume
 		Alarms/timers